esculapeso/EsculapAI/doc/init.md

 ### Mac OS X

-Copy org.aipg.esad.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.aipg.esad.plist`.
+Copy org.esa.esad.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.esa.esad.plist`.

 This Launch Agent will cause esad to start whenever the user logs in.

 NOTE: This approach is intended for those wanting to run esad as the current user.
-You will need to modify org.aipg.esad.plist if you intend to use it as a Launch Daemon with a dedicated aipg user.
+You will need to modify org.esa.esad.plist if you intend to use it as a Launch Daemon with a dedicated esa user.

 Auto-respawn
 -----------------------------------